The Leech Woman

-The Leech Woman is a 1960 black-and-white American horror film directed by Edward Dein, produced by Joseph Gershenon, and starring Coleen Gray, Grant Williams, Gloria Talbott and Phillip Terry.
+The Leech Woman is a 1960 black-and-white American horror film directed by Edward Dein, produced by Joseph Gershenon, and starring Coleen Gray, Grant Williams, Gloria Talbott, and Phillip Terry.
 The plot follows a middle-aged American woman, desperate to be young again, who uses an ancient, secret African potion to regain her lost youth and beauty.
 The potion works, but only temporarily, requiring repeated usage.

-Produced in 1959, Leech Woman's US theatrical release from Universal-International was as a double feature with The Brides of Dracula.
-In 1997, it was featured as part of movie mocking sketch TV series Mystery Science Theater 3000's eighth season.
+Produced in 1959, The Leech Woman's US theatrical release from Universal-International was on June 15, 1960.
+It played as a double feature with The Brides of Dracula.
+In 1997, it was featured as part of movie-mocking sketch TV series Mystery Science Theater 3000's eighth season.

 Plot

-A mysterious old woman named Malla who claims to have been brought to America 140 years ago as a slave approaches endocrinologist Dr. Paul Talbot and promises to reveal to him the secret of eternal youth if he will fund her final trip back to Africa, so that she can be beautiful and young for one last night before she dies.
+A mysterious old woman named Malla, who claims to have been brought to America 140 years ago as a slave, approaches endocrinologist Dr. Paul Talbot and promises to reveal to him the secret of eternal youth if he will fund her final trip back to Africa, so that she can be beautiful and young for one last night before she dies.

 Paul is unhappily married to the alcoholic June, who is 10 years his elder.
-Paul prefers younger women.
-"Old women," he says, "give me the creeps."
 They follow Malla to Africa and witness a secret ceremony of the Nando tribe that utilizes orchid pollen and a sacrificial male's pineal gland secretions.
 The secretions, extracted from the back of the neck via a special ring and mixed with the pollen, temporarily transform Malla into a young, beautiful woman.

-After discovering that her conniving husband only brought her along as "a guinea pig who could talk," June takes revenge, choosing him to be sacrificed so that she can use his pineal gland extract to become young again herself, though Malla warns her that the transformation will not last long.
-She steals the ring and pollen, kills her jungle guide and returns to the United States.
-Masquerading as her own niece, Terry Hart, she keeps herself young by picking up men and killing them for their pineal extract.
+After discovering that her conniving husband only brought her along as "a guinea pig who could talk," June takes revenge, choosing Paul to be sacrificed so that she can use his pineal gland extract to become young again herself, though Malla warns her that the transformation will not last long.
+With the help of her jungle guide Bertram—who unbeknownst to her has stolen the ring and a substantial amount of pollen—she escapes into the jungle, using explosives as cover.
+The next morning, she finds she is old again, and kills Bertram for his pineal secretions.

+June makes her way back to America.
+Masquerading as her own niece Terry Hart, she keeps herself young by picking up men and killing them for their pineal extract.
 But each time the potion wears off, she is older than she was before.

-As Terry, June quickly becomes enamored of her lawyer Neil Foster, a man half her actual age.
-She kills his jealous fiancée Sally Howards, draining her pineal gland and eliminating Sally as competition.
+As Terry, June becomes enamored of her lawyer Neil Foster, a man half her actual age.
+She kills his jealous fiancée Sally Howards, draining her pineal gland, thereby eliminating the woman as competition.

-When the police come to investigate the murders that June has committed, she uses Sally's pineal gland extract but finds that it does not work because it is from a woman.
-Before the police can arrest her, she throws herself out her bedroom window, crashes to the ground and dies.
-When they see her body, it is much older and much more shriveled than ever.
+When the police come to investigate the murders that June has committed, she uses Sally's pineal gland extract but finds that, because it is from a woman, it actually has the reverse effect.
+Before the police can arrest her, she throws herself out her bedroom window, crashes to the ground, and dies.
+When they see her body, it is much older than ever before.